lamalab-org/toolminutes/papers/Jiaxing_leverage_LLM4mat_images.md

 - Material space is not completely explored.
 And there is possibility of finding better materials in many applications.

-- ML recommender systems for exploring material spaces are already there but not many using "LLMS"
+- ML recommender systems for exploring material spaces are already there but not many using "LLMs"

 - LLM framework for recommending prototype crystal structures and later validate through first-principles calculations and experiments

-- Why LLMS ? - Universal task agnostic representations
+- Why LLMs? - Universal task agnostic representations

 ## Some Previous LLM Models